Red Hen Publications

 And as far as that goes, one has to ask oneself, just what became of his father?
 And for that matter, his grandfather, whom one might reasonably expect to still be in full control of the Malfoy fortunes and policies, leaving Lucius kicking his heels as the secondary heir, with no defined purpose, in a general state of frustration.
 And Echo answers us nothing.

 Well, at this point I have to admit that there may have been further information posted on Pottermore.
 But I do not follow Pottermore.
 Frankly, the fact that Rowling was unable to keep track of what her characters were doing between the Battle of Hogwarts and the «spits» epilogue, or stick to the same story for two days running in the wake of the release of DHs, makes me unwilling to take her word for anything that hasn’t been delivered to me in print between the covers of an actual book.
-And at that I reserve the right to be skeptical.
+And even then I reserve the right to be skeptical.
 Although I do tend to take at least some notice of statements and information that was made publicly available before the release of DHs.

 But, it should be pointed out that anything that follows is largely a matter of theory and speculation.